Rosini-Leonardo/Todo-App/README.md

 Then go to **todo/settings.py** and modify the _ALLOWED_HOSTS=[]_ section by adding the IP address of your machine (to show it run ifconfig/ipconfig, depend on what OS you are using).

-Finally run `python3 manage.py runserver yourIPaddress`
+Finally run `python3 manage.py runserver yourIPaddress:8000`